Technical debt remains a major burden

 - Organizations in the transportation and logistics industry spend a notable amount of their IT budget (39%) to service technical debt.

 - From a regional standpoint, 78% of Japanese companies, 77% of UK businesses and 73% of U.S. organizations find that technical debt has a high impact on innovation.

 - In North America, 19% of respondents claimed that technical debt was having a significant impact on their ability to innovate.

 - In Europe, 28% of respondents offered that technical debt only had a moderate impact on their ability to innovate.

-- In the UK, organisations are dedicating 38% of their IT budgets to control technical debt.
+- In the UK, organizations are dedicating 38% of their IT budgets to control technical debt.
 However, German businesses claim that servicing technical debt only requires 19% of their non-financial resources.